LabKey/wnprc-modules/docker/README.md

 Finally, in your `compose.yaml` file edit the name of the LabKey service, it should be unique, therefore check other development folders for all the names used.

 All the auxiliary LabKey instances can be managed via the manage_all_continers.sh script.
-This script accepts two values (-s || -d), s starts all the containers in the docker folder.
-Starts with the primary which contains postgres and than looks for any folder that starts with dev.
+This script accepts two values (i.e., -s || -d), `-s` - starts all the containers in the docker folder and `-d` - shuts down all the instances running in the server.
+This script starts with the primary which contains postgres and than looks for any folder that has the prefix dev.

 ## Loading a Database Backup Using the Script